 Every time I visit I have to have the Roast Dinner ($28).
 On our last visit the roast of the day was lamb, that came served with a gorgeous array of roast vegetables which included pumpkin, beetroot, cauliflower, Broccoli, capsicum and onions.
 It was incredibly tasty!

 Another menu item of note is the “Mahogany Creek” Roast half duck ($42).
 When they say half duck they mean half a huge duck!
 So if you choose to order that item make sure you bring a very large appetite with you!
 In fact most of the portions are generous so if you are going for lunch make sure you don’t have a big breakfast!

 The restaurant offers an extensive children’s menu that contains Chicken Parmigiana, Fish bites, Chicken nuggets, Small Fish of the Day, Small Roast of the Day, Baby Steak and Pasta Bolognaise.
 Prices range from $9 - $12.50 and include an ice-cream after the meal.

-bring along your own boaster seat as the restaurant does not have
+along your own boaster seat as the restaurant does not have any

 If you are not the designated driver do make sure you try some of their wine.
 The Stringybark vineyard is one of the oldest in the Chittering Valley and produces some award winning wines.
 You can try them for yourself with a free tasting.